common-voice/our-voices-model-competition/submit/Open_Category/vosk-br/README.md

 During my childhood I've been attending Diwan schools from kindergarten to high-school.
 Diwan schools follow the national curriculum but classes are taught in a Breton only environment, with the obvious exception of language classes, where the same immersive rule applies to the target language (i.e. English classes are taught in English only).
 Pupils are also encouraged to speak in Breton during breaks, outside of the classroom.
 Today, the number of pupils attending Diwan high-school in Carhaix-Plouguer is around 260.
 Since I'm now living nearby, I've been volunteering for a couple of years in this former high-school of mine, helping science teachers (some of them were classmates) with Python programming and other computer related work.
 I've been running a computer club for high-schoolers on Wednesday afternoon there as well, with 6 pupils attending this year.
-Last year I met with an old friend of mine, working for a company dubbing movies in Breton.
+Last year I met with an old friend of mine, working at [Dizale](https://www.dizale.bzh/), a company dubbing movies in Breton.
 He told me about his work as a sound engineer and of the hundreds of hours of recorded voice archive with transcription that his company owned.
 From this conversation sprang the idea to try to build a small STT system as a proof of concept.
 Although I had no prior knowledge in ASR but with only a CS education and a keen interest in machine learning, I felt excited by the challenge.
 We are in no way aiming to build a consumer-ready product.
 This project is motivated by curiosity, self-education, and the hope to build something useful and freely available for anyone to test.